DIABETES PREVENTION PROGRAM

 There’s a program offered in your area that can help you lose weight and live a longer, healthier life.
-Did you know that 79 million American adults are at risk for diabetes?
+Did you know that 86 million American adults are at risk for diabetes?
 And most don’t know it!
 That is an astounding fact.
-Put another way, 1 in 3 American adults has pre-diabetes.
-The risk goes up to over 50% for seniors aged 65 years or older.
+Put another way, 1 in 3 American adults has prediabetes.
+The risk goes up to over 50% for seniors aged 60 years or older.

 About 1.8 million adults in Washington has prediabetes and are at risk for developing type 2 diabetes.
 And most people with prediabetes don’t even know they have it.
 People with pre-diabetes often do not experience any symptoms.
 A person’s risk for diabetes includes: a family history of diabetes, history of gestational diabetes, being over the age of 45, overweight, and physically inactive.
 Click here to take the simple test to know your risk score.
 The Diabetes Prevention Program is a proven program that can help ou lose weight and prevent or delay the onset of type 2 diabetes for people at risk.

-Road to Health: Diabetes Prevention Program is a 16-week lifestyle change program that supports people in making changes to reduce their risk for type 2 diabetes.
+The Diabetes Prevention Program is a 16-week lifestyle change program that supports people in making changes to reduce their risk for type 2 diabetes.
 The Diabetes Prevention Program empowers people to lower their risk for type 2 diabetes by losing modest amounts of weight by decreasing fat and calorie intake and participating in regularly in physical activity.
+You will also learn motivation techniques and stress management to keep you on the path to good health.

 The sessions will help participants develop lifelong skills for healthy living through step-by-step changes.
 Following the sixteen-week series, monthly sessions will be held to help participants maintain their lifestyle changes.